Discover the types of health insurance plans available under Obamacare.

 Off-Exchange major medical health insurance

 Off-Exchange major medical health insurance plans are generally not eligible for subsidies.
 Under Obamacare, people who do not qualify for or want a subsidy, but who want to avoid the tax penalty, can buy major medical health plans that meet ACA coverage standards on or off of government-run state exchanges.
-The average costs for major medical health insurance purchased through eHealth during the 2015 open enrollment period are as follows.
+For 2017, eHealth reports that unsubsidized eHealth shoppers were quoted the following prices on average:

 On-Exchange Qualified Health Plans